desech/studio-react/README.md

   - `reactFor` with `props.posts/post` will export this react code:
     - `{props.posts.map(post => <li>...</li>)}`
     - Please remember to add a `key` property too, for example `key` = `{post.id}`
-  - `reactIfFor with `test === 1/props.posts/post` will export this react code:
+  - `reactIfFor` with `test === 1/props.posts/post` will export this react code:
     - `{test === 1 && props.posts.map(post => <li>...</li>)}`
-  - `reactForIf with `props.posts/post/post.id > 0` will export this react code:
+  - `reactForIf` with `props.posts/post/post.id > 0` will export this react code:
     - `{props.posts.map(post => post.id > 0 && <li>...</li>}`
   - Only one of these properties is allowed to exist on one element.
 You can't have both `reactIf` and `reactFor` for example.
 Instead use `reactIfFor` or `reactForIf`
 - Make sure you set an `alt` value for images, otherwise react will complain about it
 - `checked` html attributes are removed; instead use the programming property `defaultChecked`
 - `selected` html attributes are removed; instead use the programming property `value` in the `select` element instead of the `option` element
-- Anywhere inside text you can write `{user.userId}` and it will be exported as such and react will see it as code
+- Anywhere inside text you can write code like `{user.userId}` and it will be exported as such and react will see it as code

 - That's it.
 Ignore the rest if you don't plan on doing development on this plugin.

-## Development
+## Plugin Development

 If you plan on helping out with code or extend this plugin, do the following: